adamryman/craigslistNotifier/README.md

-#rssNotifier
+#craigslistNotifier

-Uses Twillo to text you when RSS feed has additional items.
+Uses Twillo to text you when a RSS feed has additional items.

 I built this to notify me of new craigslist postings.
-Appending `&format=rss` to any craigslist search will give you an RSS version.
+Appending `&format=rss` to any craigslist search will give you an RSS version of that search.

 Example:
 [http://seattle.craigslist.org/search/?sort=rel&areaID=2&subAreaID=&query=table&catAbb=sss](http://seattle.craigslist.org/search/?sort=rel&areaID=2&subAreaID=&query=table&catAbb=sss)